-Using Behavioral Therapy to Treat OCD
+Why Behavioral Therapy Is the Best Way to Treat OCD in Kids

 We were pleased to see the results of a recent study on the effectiveness of treatments for children with obsessive-compulsive disorder.
 Pleased in part because there are so few studies involving children, but also because researchers were testing not just medication for OCD, but cognitive behavioral therapy.